selabhvl/dat250public/expassignments/expass3.md

 Aggregation operations process data records and return computed results.
 Aggregation operations group values from multiple documents together, and can perform a variety of operations on the grouped data to return a single result.
 MongoDB provides three ways to perform aggregation: the aggregation pipeline, the map-reduce function, and single purpose aggregation methods.

-We will focus on **Map-Reduce** for this experiment but you are encouraged to take a look at Aggregation Pipeline.
+We will focus on **Map-Reduce** for this experiment, but you are encouraged to take a look at Aggregation Pipeline.

 #### Map-Reduce